m-ld/m-ld-website/README.md

 To run locally:
 1. Install [now](https://zeit.co/download)
-1. Create a local file ".env" in the root and add any secret env vars found under `env` in [now.json](now.json).
+1. Create a local file ".env" in the root and add any vars found under `env` in [now.json](now.json).
 1. `npm run local`

 Note that `NPM_TOKEN` in [.env.build](./.env.build) is empty to pass through to your global npm token.